-Bushwise carries out its practical training and skills development element of the course in the Greater Makalali Private Game Reserve, a vast nature reserve in the Lowveld, covering an area of over 25000 hectares, dedicated to wildlife conservation and home to the Big Five.
+Bushwise carries out its practical training and skills development in the Greater Makalali Private Game Reserve and Protected Widerness Area, a vast nature reserve in the Lowveld covering an area of over 25000 hectares, dedicated to wildlife conservation and home to the Big Five.

 - Introduction to guiding in the natural environment

 - Conservation management & historical habitation